-Spain's learning journey:
+Spain Class' learning journey:

-Our topic for Autumn term is:
+Our topic for Spring Term 2 is:

 Please find our topic web and medium term plan below.